EcoExtreML/STEMMUS_SCOPE/README.md

     2. **Using MATLAB Compiler that does not require a license**:
     If you want to run the model as a standalone application, you need MATLAB Runtime version `2021a`.
-This is avialbale on Snellius.
+This is available on Snellius.
 You can run the model by passing the path of the config file in a terminal on a **comupute node**: